o3de/o3de.org/content/docs/atom-guide/architecture/materials/material-file-spec.md

 Material files (`*.material`) are in JSON format.
 This section goes over the material file's JSON structure.

 ## JSON Structure
-The material file's JSON structure contains the following content.
+The material file's JSON structure contains the following elements.

 <!-- ### **description** (*optional*)
 An attribute describing the material for user understanding.